 Understanding IT Operations vs. IT Infrastructure to Improve Your Operational Stability

-There’s a reason the term “infrastructure and operations” (a.k.a.
-I&O) has entered the common IT parlance.
-The two areas complement each other.
-And while they both work hand in hand to ensure service and applications delivery — which drives the revenues of today’s enterprises and service providers — they are not entirely the same.
+IT operations and IT infrastructure work hand in hand to ensure service and applications delivery, which drives the revenues of today’s enterprises and service providers.
+And although “infrastructure and operations” (a.k.a.
+I&O) complement each other, they are not entirely the same.

-The Difference Between IT Operations & IT Infrastructure
+What is the Difference Between IT Operations vs. IT Infrastructure?

 An added complexity is the combined use of private and public clouds.
 Public cloud solutions provide cost optimization, agility, flexibility, scalability and elasticity.
 But in many IT ops settings, there is a need for a private cloud solution that has the benefit of providing superior control, compliance, security and reliability features.
 This typically leads to having to maintain a hybrid cloud infrastructure that leverages the best features of both options.

-To truly leverage these capabilities, it has become essential to incorporate some form of edge computing into the overall picture.
+To get the most out of both private and public cloud solutions, it has become essential to incorporate some form of edge computing into the overall picture.
 Edge computing offers an increase in IT operations efficiencies by moving some of the data processing closer to the sources of data, thereby reducing response times and providing overall gains in efficiency.

 Ensuring Stability Using IT Operations Trends

 All well and good.
 But what of the operational aspects?
-To start with, it demands a different approach than one that most IT ops teams have traditionally used.
+To start with, IT operations demands a different approach than one that most IT ops teams have traditionally used.

 As digital transformation revolutionizes modern business, the IT organization plays an important role in facilitating the delivery of business services.
 It is more important than ever for IT operations teams to directly align with the needs of the business.